benjammin97/benjammin97/README.md

 * Profits increased by 30% by implementing different rates for different risk levels.

 #### [Potential Customer Prediction](https://github.com/benjammin97/PotentialCustomerPrediction#readme)
-##### Project Summary
+##### Project Summary:
-The company wants to engage future customers to increase our client base.
-The company would like to save money on material costs and instead wants to predict customers which customers to target.
-In particular, the marketing team has acquired data about potential customers and wants to predict the number of claims per customer and the claims cost per customer.
-Decision tree and kmeans methods were implemented as well as several parameters concurrently tested to determine the optimal solution.
-Company saved an average of $200 per customer by only choosing customers who are predicted to have 0 or 1 claim.
+The company has asked the data analyst to determine which customers to take on from a new customer list.
+The company has given the analyst some historical data that he can use to make inferences on the new dataset.
+##### Desired Insights:
+* Based on demographic data, how many accidents will the new customer have, and what will the costs be?
+* Which customers should the company take on based on number of accidents/costs?

 ### Data Analysis and Visualization
 #### [Cyclistic Bike Share](https://github.com/benjammin97/CyclisticBikeShare)